-The pianist, piano pedagogue, and musicologist Nataliya Tkachenko is of Russian-Ukrainian descent.
-She began her music studies at the School of Music with Prof. Iurii Novikov, and was then tutored by Prof. Viktoria Goncharenko and Prof. Natalia Chesnokova at the Sergej Prokofjew State Conservatory in Donezk, Ukrania.
+The pianist, piano pedagogue, and musicologist Nataliya Tkachenko was born in Ukraine and began her music studies at the School of Music with Prof. Iurii Novikov, and was then tutored by Prof. Viktoria Goncharenko and Prof. Natalia Chesnokova at the Sergej Prokofjew State Conservatory in Donezk, Ukrania.

-During her studies she gave numerous piano recitals in the Ukraine.
-At the age of 18, she made her debut with the Rachmaninoff Piano Concerto in C minor op.18 and the Symphony Orchestra of Dniprodserschynsk.
+During her studies she gave numerous piano recitals.
+At the age of 17, she made her debut in the Ukraine with the Rachmaninoff Piano Concerto in C minor op.18.

 Nataliya Tkachenko continued her studies and graduated in Germany at the Hochschule für Musik in Würzburg where she first studied piano with Prof. Silke-Thora Matthies, and then studied music education under Prof. Friedhelm Brusniak, Ph.D., and musicology under Prof. Ulrich Konrad at the Julius-Maximilians- University of Würzburg.
 She was also further tutored in piano by Prof. Burkard Schliessmann.